Microsoft 365

 Microsoft 365 (previously called Office 365) is a product family of productivity software, collaboration and cloud-based services owned by Microsoft.
-It encompasses online services such as Outlook.com, OneDrive, Microsoft Teams, programs formerly marketed under the name Microsoft Office (including applications such as Word, Excel, PowerPoint, and Outlook on Microsoft Windows, macOS, mobile devices, and on the web), and enterprise products and services associated with these products such as Exchange Server, SharePoint, and Viva Engage.
+It encompasses online services such as Outlook.com, OneDrive, Microsoft Teams, programs formerly marketed under the name "Microsoft Office" (including applications such as Word, Excel, PowerPoint, and Outlook on Microsoft Windows, macOS, mobile devices, and on the web), and enterprise products and services associated with these products such as Exchange Server, SharePoint, and Viva Engage.
 Microsoft 365 also covers subscription plans encompassing these products, including those that include subscription-based licenses to desktop and mobile software, and hosted email and intranet services.

 The branding Office 365 was introduced in 2010 to refer to a subscription-based software as a service platform for the corporate market, including hosted services such as Exchange, SharePoint, and Lync Server, and Office on the web.
 Some plans also included licenses for the Microsoft Office 2010 software.
 Upon the release of Office 2013, Microsoft began to promote the service as the primary distribution model for the Microsoft Office suite, adding consumer-focused plans integrating with services such as OneDrive and Skype, and emphasizing ongoing feature updates (as opposed to non-subscription licenses, where new versions require purchase of a new license, and are feature updates in and of themselves).

 In July 2017, Microsoft introduced a second brand of subscription services for the enterprise market known as Microsoft 365, combining Office 365 with Windows 10 Enterprise volume licenses and other cloud-based security and device management products.
-On April 21, 2020, Office 365 was changing its name to Microsoft 365 to emphasize the service's current inclusion of products and services beyond the core Microsoft Office software family (including cloud-based productivity tools and artificial intelligence features).
-Most products that were called Office 365 were renamed as Microsoft 365 on the same day.
+On April 21, 2020, Office 365 was renamed to Microsoft 365 to emphasize the service's current inclusion of products and services beyond the core Microsoft Office software family (including cloud-based productivity tools and artificial intelligence features).
+Most products under the Office 365 name were renamed to Microsoft 365 on the same day.

 In October 2022, Microsoft announced that it would discontinue the "Microsoft Office" brand by January 2023, with most of its products and online productivity services being marketed primarily under the "Microsoft 365" brand.
 However, Microsoft continues to sell perpetually-licensed office suites under the "Microsoft Office" brand.

-As of April 2025, the Microsoft 365 app is now called Microsoft 365 Copilot.
+As of April 2025, the Microsoft 365 app and website are now called Microsoft 365 Copilot.